numba/numba/README.rst

 Now the details for the OpenCL / SPIR-V backend.
 First install OpenCL 2.1 from the Intel website.
 A new OpenCL platform should appear by the name *“Experimental OpenCL 2.1 CPU Only Platform”*.
 Clone *thewilsonator/* *llvm-target-spirv* and *llvm*, place the files in llvm-target-spirv/* into llvm/lib/Target/SPIRV/, and build llvm with cmake to obtain the **llc** binary.
 Build the SPIRV-Tools binaries too, i.e. **spirv-as/dis/opt/val**.
 Finally place the binaries in a folder pointed by the environtment variable $SPIRVDIR, which defaults to /opt/spirv/

 Verify the installation by running the examples available in /numba/examples/ocljit/.
-Do not hesitate to contact jesus@streamcomputing.eu for more information or help.
+Do not hesitate to open an issue for more information or help.

-**NB!** This project is on pause until September 2017!

 An effort by **StreamHPC** www.streamhpc.eu (formerly StreamComputing)